as Adverse Drug Reaction

 UNCOVER -1, -2, and -3.6

-ixekizumab across plaque psoriasis trials (including phase 1, phase
+all adult and pediatric plaque psoriasis trials (including phase 1,

 Taltz [summary of product characteristics].
 Eli Lilly Nederland

 B.V., The Netherlands.